occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 A `CatchupSubscriptionModel` can be configured to store the subscription position in the supplied storage (see example above) so that, if the application crashes during replay mode, it doesn't need to start replaying from the beginning again.
 Note that if you don't want subscription persistence during replay, you can disable this by doing `new CatchupSubscriptionModelConfig(dontUseSubscriptionPositionStorage())`.

+#### Subscription Life-cycle & Testing (Blocking)

+Subscription models may also implement the `SubscriptionLifeCycle` interface (currently all blocking subscription models implements this).
+These subscription models supports canceling, pausing and  resuming individual subscriptions.
+You can also stop an entire subscription model temporarily (`stop`) and restart it later (`start`).

+Note the difference between canceling and pausing a subscription.
+Canceling a subscription will _remove_ it and it's not possible to resume it again later.
+Pausing a subscription will temporarily pause the subscription, but it can later be resumed using the `resumeSubscription` method.

+Many of the methods in the `SubscriptionLifeCycle` are good to have when you write integration tests.
+It's often useful to e.g. write events to the event store _without_ triggering all subscriptions listening to the events.
+The life cycle methods allows you to selectively start/stop individual subscriptions so that you can (integration) test them in isolation.

 ## Reactive Subscriptions

 A "reactive subscription" is a subscription that uses non-blocking IO when reading events from the event store, i.e. reading changes from an [EventStore](#choosing-an-eventstore)